mgerstner/buffer-overflow-training/examples/code_injection/README.md

 that will hit our NOP instructions.
 Otherwise the program will just crash with SIGILL or SIGSEGV.
 First you need a shell without 'address space randomization' which is a security feature to make these kind of overflows more difficult.
-You can call `make shell` to get a subshell that is configured to disable this feature.
+You can call `make shell` to get a sub-shell that is configured to disable this feature.

 Then you can try to find out the stack address of the overflowing buffer